specklesystems/speckle-automate-data-shield/README.md

 # 🛡️ Data Shield — User Guide

 **Data Shield** is a Speckle Automate function that helps you keep your model data clean, safe, and share-ready.
-Whether you're sending models to clients, collaborators, or just tidying up before archiving — Data Shield’s got your back.
+Whether you're sending models to clients or collaborators or just tidying up before archiving, Data Shield has your back.

 ## ✨ What Data Shield Does